 The report of progress is required from each student registered for thesis, capstone, DIS, or dissertation credits by the end of each term of registration before a grade is issued.
 The completed report is turned into the Program office by the student's advisor.
 Not submitting the Report of Progress prior to the end of term will result in failing the thesis, capstone, or Directed Independent Study (DIS) credits for that term.

 REQUIREMENTS FOR REPORT OF PROGRESS

 The report of progress is a summary of all the research work completed in the current term.
-The form can be found online at cnso.nova.edu/forms/report-of-progress.pdf.

 Only for students currently registered for following courses need to submit the report: